 Plant fennel after the last spring frost.
 This plant can tolerate light frosts, but needs protection when young.
 Use a frost cloth to cover.
 When planting, space fennel seedlings from 4 to 12 inches apart, depending on variety.
 (Check the plant tag for more information.)

 Be sure to keep soil consistently moist.
 Water regularly, giving plants at least an inch of water per week (more in hot weather).
 Stick your finger into the soil to check moisture; if the top inch is dry, it’s time to water.

-At planting, give your fennel a boost of nutrition with a liquid plant food such as Bonnie Herb, Vegetable & Flower Plant Food.
-Continue to feed every 7 to 10 days, following label directions.
+Regularly throughout the growing season, give your fennel a boost of nutrition with a liquid plant food such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.
+Continue to feed every 1 to 2 weeks, following label directions.

 Once blooms begin to appear, you can either pinch them to prevent the plant from going to seed, or just go ahead and let it flower, to attract beneficial insects

 The main pest that seems to bother fennel is the parsleyworm, which looks like a green caterpillar with black and yellow bands.
 Check leaves regularly, and hand-pick worms as soon as you see them, to prevent them from eating the foliage.
 Or consider leaving them be, if you don’t mind sharing your harvest.
 Parsleyworms turn into black swallowtail butterflies, which are good pollinators.